 Emergency Fire and Medical Response

-In 2021, we responded to 4,300 calls for service in and around our 31 square mile service area.
-Nearly 80% of these incidents were medical in nature, with the remaining consisting of vehicle accidents, citizen assists, and fires.
+In 2021, we responded to 5,223 calls for service in and around our 31 square mile service area.
+Nearly 67% of these calls were related to rescue and emergency medical services, with the remaining consisting of vehicle accidents, citizen assists, and fires.

 We answered these calls primarily with our operations personnel using the apparatus in our fleet.
 The department maintains a front-line fleet consisting of a 1,500-gpm pumper truck, 107-foot aerial truck, 3000 gallon tanker, 2 brush trucks, a rescue boat, and a command truck.